jin-woo-lee/hrtf-interpolation/README.md

 python3 interp-hutubs.py --gpu 0 --test_fold 3 --z_constraint 0  # Table 2, 'Hor'
 ```

-Interpolation test for FABIAN.
+Interpolation test using FABIAN.
 This will reproduce the results of Table 3.
 Note that Table 3 of the paper shows the RMSE averaged for five test folds.

 ```bash
 python3 interp-fabian.py --gpu 0 --test_fold 5                   # Table 3, Ours, 'All'